 Earn your accredited online human resource management degree from one of the most respected schools in the Mid-Atlantic without leaving the comfort of your own home!
 Study everything you need to know to make it in either the public or private sector, such as human resource planning, recruitment, training and career development, performance appraisal, labor relations, and personnel policies.
 Throughout your education you'll also develop ethical leadership skills and practice interpersonal communication so that you are poised to be as successful as possible in the workplace.
 UMUC has received an award from the Council of College and Military Educators for its services that cater to veterans and service members.
 It is also a regionally accredited institution and has locations in 25 countries.

-The Human Resources Management degree at the University of Phoenix is designed to help students capitalize on the bright future labor relations specialists, trainers, or other human resource managers have.
-Students take 120 credit hours in General Education, such as Communication Arts, Science, and Technology; Core Courses, such as Business Communications and Critical Thinking and Management Theory and Practice; and Concentration Classes, such as Strategic Human Resource Management and Emerging Issues, Employment Law, and Total Compensation.
+The Human Resources Management degree at the University of Phoenix is designed to help you capitalize on the bright future labor relations specialists, trainers, or other human resource managers have.
+You will take 120 credit hours in General Education, such as Communication Arts, Science, and Technology; Core Courses, such as Business Communications and Critical Thinking and Management Theory and Practice; and Concentration Classes, such as Strategic Human Resource Management and Emerging Issues, Employment Law, and Total Compensation.
 The school also offers a unique StackTrack Program that allows you to turn your degree progression upside down and take the most industry-relevant skills first.
 That way you can get a jump on your career from the moment you start your first class.

 Gain insight into the structures and processes of management while building crucial professional and interpersonal skills through Colorado Technical University's Human Resource Management Degree.
 Organized as a concentration of the Business Administration Degree, this program will teach you about recent legislation affecting corporations, issues such as healthcare that impact HR departments, and how globalization is influencing the availability and complexity of U.S. jobs.
 As a technical university, CTU also infuses computer science education into every department so that you are prepared to take on the demands of a modern, high-tech corporate culture.
-CTU has received awards as an "Innovative Best Practice/New Program" by M.U.S.E. and a "Military Friendly School" by G.I.
+CTU has received awards as an Innovative Best Practice/New Program by M.U.S.E. and a Military Friendly School by G.I.
 Jobs Magazine.

 Walden University's Business Administration Degree is accredited by the Accreditation Council for Business Schools and Programs, meaning that it adheres to strict standards for business education.
 You can choose one of several concentrations within the program, such as Finance, International Business, or Human Resources Management.
 Take unique classes that will prepare you to be an innovator in your field, such as Living and Learning in a Technological World, Human Resource Development and Change, Critical Thinking, and Corporate Entrepreneurship.
 The university itself has a regional accreditation (in addition to the business school's ACBSP accreditation) and nearly 90% of surveyed alumni say the curriculum they study has been relevant to their professional lives.

-The Human Resource Management degree at Florida International University is a subset of the Business Administration major and gives students a broad overview of organizational management.
+The Human Resource Management degree at Florida International University is a subset of the Business Administration major and will give you a broad overview of organizational management.
 Courses are flexible and are constantly updated to focus on the most up-to-date, industry-relevant information.
 You'll study a wide range of topics, from unions to employment law to international business.
 At the end of the program you'll be equipped with this skills to train others, analyze personnel development, and create effective reward systems.
-FIU has been rated one of the Best College Business Programs by U.S. News and World Report, one of the Best Undergraduate Business Schools by Bloomberg Business Week, and a "Best of the Best" winner by the Hispanic Network.
+FIU has been rated one of the Best College Business Programs by U.S. News and World Report, one of the Best Undergraduate Business Schools by Bloomberg Business Week, and a Best of the Best winner by the Hispanic Network.